catalingheorghe/learning-activities/sysadmin/books/the_linux_command_line/notes_the_linux_command_line.md

 ### Redirection

-A Linux program gets its input for a file, *stdin*, sends the output data to a *stdout*, and the error message to *stderr*.
+A Linux program gets its input from a file, *stdin*, sends the output data to a *stdout*, and the error message to *stderr*.
 All these can be redirected from the default keyboard and screen.

  - `ls -l /usr/bin > ls-output.txt` - output redirection
  - `ls -l /usr/bin >> ls-output.txt` - output redirection, but appending, not truncating